Member Control of Cooperatives: What It Means and How It Is Exercised

 The amount of authority and responsibility delegated to management is largely left to the board.
 Each board must decide what "control" means.
 Maintaining control does not require numerous actions at every board meeting.
 If no major policy decisions need to be addressed, an appropriate course of action is to monitor activities and performance.

 While all boards have the same general responsibilities, the board of a cooperative differs greatly from the board of an investor-owned firm (IOF) and the differences are consistent with the principle of member control.
 People who serve on the board of a cooperative are members of the co-op, selected by other members.
-They serve with little or no compensation.
 Board members of IOFs are selected by the board (although approved by owners) and might have no business relationship with the corporation.
-They often are well compensated.

 Since much of the control authority is delegated to the board of directors, the most important single action a member can take is to actively participate in the director selection/election process.
 The procedures followed by cooperatives for securing directors vary widely.
 Some co-ops use nominating committees.
 Others nominate two people for each open board slot.
 Others allow people to "run" for the positions.
 The procedure a particular co-op follows should be specified in the bylaws.